 You learn to enjoy your own company and become the reason for your own happiness.
 It’s pretty liberating and a very good confidence booster.

 June 2014 @ Kerala, India

-By traveling alone, you create your own itinerary, and hence you end up saving a lot of money.
-You realize that it isn’t as important for you to sleep like a king or a queen at a hotel as it is to go and try your favorite food, adventure sport or visit the famous museum, and hence you act based upon your opportunity cost and get better in terms of financing your funds.
+By travelling alone, you create your own itinerary, and hence you end up saving a lot of money.
+You realize that it isn’t as important for you to sleep like a king or a queen at a hotel as it is to go and try your favourite food, adventure sport or visit the famous museum, and hence you act based upon your opportunity cost and get better in terms of financing your funds.

 I have a few friends who even use their freedom of being solo, to take up part time jobs such as translating, serving as a bartender or even travel writing to sustain their journeys.

 Above all, by travelling alone, you fill the empty pages of the book that is YOU.
 People always tell me that I have all my life to travel, why now?
 I cannot undo the trips I took to new countries before I even started school (thanks ma and pa)!
 In school, they taught me to read about the world through textbooks.
 But it wasn’t the same; yes, I did learn a lot through my text books, but only traveling to those countries sparked feelings within me, feelings that are unique to each country and stay within me forever.

 For instance, when you say Kenya, I instantly smell the air, feel the sensations of the fresh grass and nostalgically remember how a couple of hippos tried to mess with my room’s window when I was trying to sleep in a cabin one night.
 It was terrifying back then and I thought I was about to die, but it’s the reason I’m smiling as I write this today, four years later!